500apes/etheropt.github.io/README.md

 * **getMoneyness(int strike, uint settlement, uint margin) constant returns(int)**: This function takes the strike (put is negative), settlement, and margin (all these values are scaled by 1000000000000000000) and returns the moneyness (also scaled by 1000000000000000000), taking into account the margin.

-* **addOptionChain(uint existingOptionChainID, uint expiration, string underlying, uint margin, uint realityID, bytes32 factHash, bytes32 ethAddr, int[] strikes)**: If the existingOptionChainID parameter is greater than six, it adds an option chain, which consists of an expiration, an underlying, a margin amount, a Reality Keys ID, a Reality Keys fact hash, a Reality Keys address, and a collection of strikes (calls are positive, puts are negative).
+* **addOptionChain(uint expiration, string underlying, uint margin, uint realityID, bytes32 factHash, bytes32 ethAddr, int[] strikes)**: This function adds an option chain, which consists of an expiration, an underlying, a margin amount, a Reality Keys ID, a Reality Keys fact hash, a Reality Keys address, and a collection of strikes (calls are positive, puts are negative).
 There is a limit on the number of option chains that can be created (the limit is six).
-Once that limit is met, new option chains must replace expired ones.
-If the existingOptionChainID is less than six, this function will append the new strikes to an existing option chain.
+Once that limit is met, new option chains can only be created if they can replace ones that are expired or have no positions.
 There is also a limit on the number of strikes an option chain can contain (the limit is 10).

 * **orderMatch(uint optionChainID, uint optionID, uint price, int size, uint orderID, uint blockExpires, address addr, uint8 v, bytes32 r, bytes32 s, int matchSize)**: This function matches an order.
 It will fail if there isn't enough size left in the order to match the trade, if either user doesn't have enough funds to cover the trade, if the order has expired, or if the signature is invalid.
 If the trade can cross, the users' positions will be updated to reflect the trade.